PracticalAstronomyCrew/knowledgebase/docs/source/pm/p14-exoplanet-transit.rst

 ^^^^^^^^^^^^^^^^^^^^^
     * Observation Time

-        * You will be observing a FULL night.
-You will try to observe twice.
+        * You will be observing a HALF night.
+You will share your data with another group observing the other half of the night.

     * Target Selection